Stairs 2 Hell 2019

 A team recording the heaviest catch in the course of the entire competition wins the heaviest catch prize.
 In case of a tie in weight between two (or more) teams, the prize money will be evenly divided.

 The first team to land a carp of 30 kilograms or heavier wins a cash bonus of CZK 1,000,000 (EUR 37,000).
 A team landing a bonus carp must immediately contact the organizer as well as the head marshall.
+A special "yield" prize will be awarded to a team with the heaviest aggregate weight of all scoring fish.
+If a teams ranks on the first, second or third place in the main competition, the "yield" prize goes to the next team in aggregate weight of all scoring fish.
+In case of a tie, the winner will be determined based on the time of landing of the first scoring fish.

 Section 11: Venue rules